PicoTools/plan/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-PLAN (Pico LANguage) is a scripting language (interpreter based) for embedding in Golang applications based on ANTLR4 grammar.
+PLAN (Pico LANguage) is an interpreter-based scripting language for embedding in Golang applications created on the ANTLR4 grammar.

 ## Why yet another scripting language?

-Development of language was part of creation C2 framework - [pico](https://github.com/PicoTools/pico), which we position as interface between operator and beacon.
-PLAN runtime used in [operator's CLI](https://github.com/PicoTools/pico-cli) to give possibility of extending stocked functionality of interaction with server and beacons, which we provided.
+The development of the language was part of the creation of the C2 framework - [pico](https://github.com/PicoTools/pico), which we position as an interface between the operator and the agent.
+PLAN is used in the [operator CLI](https://github.com/PicoTools/pico-cli) to provide the ability to expand the existing functionality of interaction with the server and agents that we have provided.

-Speed was not a goal of this language, but it can be easily reached by mapping functions written on native Golang.
+Speed was not the goal of this language, but it can be easily achieved with display features written in native Golang.

-## What about syntax?
+## Syntax

-We can charactarized PLAN as follows: syntax more like `C` way, typification and logic of processing like `Python` way.
+We can charactarized PLAN as follows: syntax more like `C`, typification and logic of processing like `Python`.

 This example is `C` like (a lot of brakets and semicolons):
 ```